How and Why You Should Register Your Business Name

 Before you start using that name, you'll need to be sure no one else is using it by doing research on your business name.
 That means checking with two government databases:

-- Your state has a registry of all businesses in the state, and
+- Each state has a registry of all businesses registered with that state

 - The U.S. Patent and Trademark Office (USPTO) has a registry of all trademarked names in the U.S.

-It's important to check both the state and trademark databases, because your business will have an online presence.
+It's important to check both your state for businesses registered in your state and also the federal trademark databases if your business has an online presence.

-Registering your business name with your state.
 You can register your business name with your state, which is basically a process of reserving it so no one else can use it in your state.
-If you are forming an LLC, partnership, or corporation, the name registration is part of that process; you don't have to do a separate name registration.
+Go to the website of your states' business division (usually part of the Secretary of State's office), check for existing names, and follow their organization process.

 In addition to registering your business name with your state, you may need to register your business with the city or county where your business is operating.
 This name registration is called a "doing business as" or business license.
 The purpose is to let people know who owns your business.